lorimay21/docker-base-setup/README.md

 - CakePHP v3: https://github.com/lorimay21/docker-base-setup/tree/cakephp-3

 2. Follow the instructions provided on each of the framework's ENV setup manual
-3. You may now start developing your running Docker project
+3. You may now start developing on your running Docker env project